lbelt567/Amazon-Prices-Tracker/README.md

 # Amazon-Prices-Tracker

 ## Overview
 This Python script automates the process of tracking price drops of your favorite Amazon items.
-When the script detects a price drop, it notifies you via the inputed email.
+When the script detects a price drop, it notifies you via the inputted email.

 ## Requirements
 - Python >= 3.6